wesordonez/dunosis-web-docs/docs/code/code-overview.md

 # Code Overview

 Welcome to the **Code** section of the Dunosis Documentation!
 This section is your resource for understanding the structure, standards, and best practices used in Dunosis projects.
-Whether you’re exploring snippets, diving into DevOps, or looking for lessons learned, this section is designed to guide you.
+Whether you're exploring snippets, diving into DevOps, or looking for lessons learned, this section is designed to guide you.

 ---

-## 🧭 What You’ll Find Here
+## 🧭 What You'll Find Here

 ### 1. Overview
 Overview of the Dunosis Code Documentation, including: